-(a) The Group measures its completed investment properties at fair value.
-An independent valuation of the Group's investment properties was performed by the valuer, Vigers Appraisal and Consulting Limited ("Vigers") who hold a recognised relevant professional qualification, to determine the fair value of the investment properties at 31 December 2018 (2017: same).
-The Group employed Vigers to value its commercial investment properties.
+(a) The Group measures its completed investment properties and certain investment properties under development at fair value.
+Independent valuation of the Group's investment properties were performed by the valuer, Vigers Appraisal and Consulting Limited ("Vigers") who hold a recognised relevant professional qualification, to determine the fair value of the investment properties at 31 December 2019 and 2018.
 The valuations were conformed to the Hong Kong Institute of Surveyors Valuation Standards issued by the Hong Kong Institute of Surveyors.

-The Group's investment properties carried at fair value of HK\$522,498,000 (2017: HK\$27,849,000) are valued by fair value measurements using significant unobservable inputs (level 3).
+The Group's completed investment properties and certain investment properties under development at fair value carried at fair value of HK\$1,938,533,000 (2018: HK\$522,498,000) are valued by fair value measurements using significant unobservable inputs (level 3).
 The Group's policy is to recognise transfers into and transfers out of fair value hierarchy levels as of the date of the event or change in circumstances that caused the transfer.
 There were no transfers between Levels 1, 2 and 3 during the year.

-(b) Investment properties under development are measured at cost until such time as fair value can be determined reliably.
-After considering the stage of development and factors such as (i) whether the construction permits have been obtained; (ii) whether the development plans have been approved; and (iii) whether the remaining construction cost can be accurately estimated, the Group has concluded that the fair value of these investment properties under development cannot be reliably determined and they were therefore measured at cost in the consolidated balance sheet.
+- (b) Investment properties under development are measured at cost until such time as fair value can be measured reliably.
+After considering the stage of development and factors such as (i) whether the construction permits have been obtained; (ii) whether the development plans have been approved; and (iii) whether the remaining construction cost can be accurately estimated, the Group has concluded that the fair value of certain investment properties under development of HK\$1,002,840,000 (2018: HK\$1,688,814,000) cannot be reliably measured as at 31 December 2019 and they were therefore measured at cost in the consolidated balance sheet. - (c) After obtaining the construction permit in December 2019 and considering the finalised and approved construction plan and budgets, the Group has concluded that the fair value of certain investment properties under development of HK\$781,900,000 related to the property project on the Northern Land of the GDH City Project in Shenzhen can be reliably measured and therefore transferred from cost model to fair value model as at 31 December 2019.
+The corresponding fair value gain of HK\$605,480,000 was recognised in the consolidated statement of profit or loss during the year ended 31 December 2019.